Martin-Pitt/NexiiText5/README.md

 ## About
-NexiiText5 is a text rendering library for Second Life scripters written in SLua.

 Providing high quality text rendering in-world, featuring *letter spacing*, *kerning* and *text wrap*, of unicode characters using generated texture atlases.
 It can render text proportionally or as fixed-width fonts (such as for emojis and CJK).